holepunchto/bare-module/README.md

   readSync,
   // function* (url): Iterable<URL> | AsyncIterable<URL>
   // A generator enumerating the URLs under a prefix, used for asset globbing.
-  // Defaults to a single candidate - the prefix itself, if it exists - so a
+  // Defaults to listing nothing, in which case an asset is the prefix itself as
-  // backing store need only provide it to support listing a directory. list,
+  // `exists` has it, so a backing store need only provide `list` to support an
+  // asset naming a directory.
+Setting `resolved` on what it returns declares the
+  // URLs already resolved, sparing whoever drives the listing a `resolve` for
+  // every URL in it.
+  list,
   // function* (url): Iterable<URL>
   // The synchronous variant of `list`.
 Defaults to delegating to `list` and